Zihrun

 The uthra Zhir (meaning 'secured') is often mentioned as part of a pair with Zihrun.

 Zihrun is also a Mandaean male given name.
+Well-known historical Mandaean priests named Zihrun include the 19th-century priest Ram Zihrun.

 In Mandaean scriptures

 Zihrun is mentioned in Right Ginza 4 as Zihrun-Uthra (also called Yusmir-Kana, with Kana meaning 'source' or 'place') and Right Ginza 8, and in Mandaean Book of John 62 as a "morning star."

-Qolasta prayers 2, 3, 240, and 319 mention him as Zihrun Raza ("Zihrun the Mystery").
-He is described as an uthra of radiance, light, and glory in Qolasta prayers 2 and 3, with prayer 2 mentioning Manda d-Hayyi as an emanation of Zihrun.
-Qolasta prayers 332, 340, 341, and 374 mention him as the name for a drabsha (banner), and prayer 347 mentions him as Zihrun-Šašlamiel.
+Qulasta prayers 2, 3, 240, and 319 mention him as Zihrun Raza ("Zihrun the Mystery").
+He is described as an uthra of radiance, light, and glory in Qulasta prayers 2 and 3, with prayer 2 mentioning Manda d-Hayyi as an emanation of Zihrun.
+Qulasta prayers 332, 340, 341, and 374 mention him as the name of a drabsha (banner), and prayer 347 mentions him as Zihrun-Šašlamiel.